 Access to on-line indexes, digital image galleries and photographs from the collection are available online and at the Image Center located in the Research Center of the Idaho State Archives.
 Research Center staff is happy to provide assistance for locating and ordering photographs.
 Please check often for new collections.

-View all digitized collections.
-You can also select a specific photographer or Subject below.
+View all digitized collections and search by keyword to search on specific places, subjects or people.
+You can also select a specific photographer or subject below.
 New photographs and collections are added regularly.

 Idaho Biographical Photograph Index

 This index can be searched by name for photographs of people from Idaho.

 Everett "Shorty" Fuller was a freelance photographer in the Boise Valley during the 1930s and 1940s.
 Photos depict candid shots, and major events of the 30s and 40s in rural and urban areas of Boise Valley.
 Fuller PDF Inventory

 J. A. Hanson was a professional photographer with studios in Moscow (in partnership with Henry Erichson), 1890-1892, and Grangeville, 1892-1910.
 His images capture rarely seen early images of Idaho.
 Hanson PDF Inventory